Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Introduction

 From a methodological perspective, the studies in \cite{CDFSS-Nie2024} and \cite{CDFSS-Chen2024b} are highly representative.
-The work in \cite{CDFSS-Nie2024} systematically demonstrates the importance of training with samples of base categories in the source domain followed by fine-tuning in the target domain.
-It also argues that, when only a few samples of novel categories are available in the target domain, a naive fine-tuning strategy is prone to overfitting and fails to effectively improve CD-FSS accuracy.
+The work in \cite{CDFSS-Nie2024} systematically demonstrates the importance of target-domain fine-tuning.
 Furthermore, this method extends the prediction paradigm of FSS and incorporates this extension into an iterative framework.
-This iterative framework can be seen as increasing the training depth in the model prediction process under the condition of limited novel category samples, thereby enhancing parameter optimization.
-The study in \cite{CDFSS-Chen2024b} transforms domain-specific features into a domain-agnostic feature space during the training process on base category samples in the source domain, thereby mitigating the negative impact of domain shifts.
-Moreover, this method establishes a self-matching and dual hyper-correlation mechanism within the domain-agnostic feature space, which not only deepens feature representation in the source domain but also prevents overfitting when only a few samples are available in the target domain.
-The underlying ideas of these two representative methods are similar; however, the former operates at the prediction level, while the latter operates at the feature level.
+This iterative framework can be perceived as increasing the training depth of the model prediction process under the condition of limited novel category samples, thereby enhancing the optimization of parameters.
+The study of \cite{CDFSS-Chen2024b} transforms domain-specific features into a domain-agnostic feature space during the training process on base categories.
+Moreover, this method establishes self-matching and dual hyper-correlation mechanisms within the domain-agnostic feature space, which not only deepens the feature representation but also prevents overfitting when only a few samples are available in the target domain.
+These two methods have improved the performance of CD-FSS, but there are still some issues that need further improvement.
+First, the study in \cite{CDFSS-Nie2024} does not explore domain-agnostic feature representations and lacks a theoretical explanation.
+Second, the method proposed by \cite{CDFSS-Chen2024b} is structurally complex.
+The fundamental issue lies in the separation between the domain-agnostic feature space's exploration and the feature representation's deepening processes.
+This independent strategy not only complicates the model architecture but also impedes the knowledge interaction between the two processes.
+In contrast, we have been committed to developing methods that are theoretically grounded and structurally concise, aiming to augment CD-FSS performance while maintaining extensibility and practical applicability.